juan-masterschool/github-workshop-july/README.md

 # github-workshop-july
-This is a repo for the Github Workshop
+This is a repo for the Github Workshop, part of the April cohort!